OneKey-Network/addressability-framework/Integration-guides/Client-Node-admin-guide.md

 The Website Owner must then provide:
 - The subdomain which he has set up
-- His Legal Name
+- Their Legal Name
-- His DPO email address
+- Their DPO email address
-- His Privacy page URL
+- Their Privacy page URL
 - The hostname of the Operator he wishes to use

 Admin actions: